 The organic matter in thick discoloured foam probably only contains Karenia as broken up cells, since they are very fragile.
 Broken up Karenia mikimotoi cells have reduced cytotoxicity compared with intact cells but high levels can still cause cytolytic damage on contact.
 Consequently, contact with discoloured foams may lead to irritation of sensitive tissues such as nasal linings and eyelids.
 These foams also contain large numbers of diverse types of bacteria, some of which may contribute to irritation of the eyes and throat via their own cytotoxic actions2.

 Conditions that lead to the formation of large accumulations of foam also lead to the formation of aerosols capable of containing brevetoxin from any Karenia cristata or Karenia papilionacea that might be in the area.
-Brevetoxin can persist in the foams themselves3.
+Brevetoxin can persist in the foams themselves, carried mainly by their organic components, that also help protect brevetoxin from photodegradation3.
 These same conditions would also promote the distribution of bacteria carried by the foam and aerosols.

 Selected references